tomjoht/learnapidoc/_docs/documenting_conceptual_content/docapis_glossary_section.md

 As you're preparing your glossary source, note a few common stylistic conventions:

 * **Definition length**.
 Definitions should be short enough to appear conveniently in a tooltip (hence should be about the length of a tweet).
 * **Definition tense**.
-Definitions should not repeat the word being defined at the beginning of the definition but should follow a dictionary-style definition, usually as a noun phrase.
+Definitions should not repeat the word being defined at the beginning of the definition but should follow a dictionary-style definition.
 * **Capitalization**.
+Capitalization should be consistent.
 Decide whether to capitalize the first letter of the word.
-* **Links**.
-Because links in tooltips won't be clickable by users (if users move their cursor off the word, the tooltip disappears), consider storing links in a separate property in your source.
-This way the links can appear in a glossary table page but not in tooltips.
+Also note that although acronyms are fully capitalized, the same word spelled out is not always capitalized.

+## Benefits to writers

+I mentioned earlier that one main benefit of a glossary is the heightened precision and awareness around language for the writers.
+As you write documentation, you'll be more attuned to the language that appears in the articles, and unfamiliar words will stand out more prominently.
+Add these words to your glossary, and then use them consistently.
+Word usage might prompt more discussions about whether you're using these unfamiliar terms consistently.
+For example, people may be using HAL and VHAL interchangeably, but as you add the term to the glossary, it forces you to clarify the difference.
+In clarifying the difference, you then become more aware as to the correctness of your usage.

 ## Sample glossary pages